antlr/stringtemplate4/doc/introduction.md

 bracket(x) ::= "[<x>]"            // surround parameter with square brackets
 ```

 Injecting our list of names as attribute name into template test yields `[parrt][tombu]`.
+StringTemplate sets the first parameter of the template it's applying (`x` in this case) to the iterated value.

 Combining with the separator operator yields `[parrt], [tombu]`:

 ```
 test(name) ::= "<name:bracket(); separator=\", \">"
 bracket(x) ::= "[<x>]"
 ```

 StringTemplate is dynamically typed in the sense that it doesn't care about the types of the elements except when we access properties.
 For example, we could pass in a list of `User` objects, `User(999,"parrt")` and `User(1000,"tombu")`, and the templates would work without alteration.
 StringTemplate would use the "to string" evaluation function appropriate for the implementation language to evaluate `<x>`.
 The output we'd get is `[999:parrt], [1000:tombu]`.
-StringTemplate sets the first parameter of the template it's applying to the iterated value (`x` in this case).

 Sometimes creating a separate template definition is too much effort for a one-off template or a really small one.
 In those cases, we can use anonymous templates (or subtemplates).
 Anonymous templates are templates without a name enclosed in curly braces.
 They can have arguments, though, just like a regular template.
 For example, we can redo the above example as follows.